ADAR102/Junkyard-Dog-Hud/README.md

 Custom image replacing Team Fortress 2 above the menu.
 It shows Order-Sol face smirking at Sol Bad guy's sword from Xrd (Junkyard Dog).

-Darker background for some sections in the TF2 menu.

 ## Versions